FlaxEngine/FlaxDocs/manual/editor/advanced/style.md

 ## Theme

 Open **Theme** tab and under *Styles* subgroup add new item.
-Thne double click on the label and rename it from *Key* to you name.
+Then double click on the label and rename it from *Key* to you name.
 Then save asset click on the theme preview to edit it.

 ![Theme Editor](media/editor-theme-preview.png)